Southern Baptists condemn Boy Scouts policy on gays

 The Southern Baptists, the nation's largest Protestant denomination, approved a non-binding resolution opposing the policy at its annual convention in Houston.
 The resolution requires no action by member churches but leaves them to decide individually whether to stop sponsoring scout troops.

-"I am very sad to say that it seems as though (Boy Scouts) are moving away from the principles they were founded upon," Wes Taylor, pastor at Tabernacle Baptist Church in Palatka, Florida, said during the debate at the annual convention.
+"I am very sad to say that it seems as though (Boy Scouts) are moving away from the principles they were founded upon," Wes Taylor, pastor at Tabernacle Baptist Church in Newport News, Virginia, said during the debate at the annual convention.
 "It is an environment just fertile for young boys to be exposed to something that is ungodly and unacceptable."

 Some other U.S. religious leaders are severing their relationships with the Boy Scouts of America, saying they will no longer permit scout troops to meet at their churches.